openzfsonosx/zfs/README.markdown

-This is a very early alpha of ZFS on OSX, to be the next generation of MacZFS.
-Test this with the expectation of a kernel panic.
+OpenZFS on OS X (O3X) brings OpenZFS features to Apple's OS X.

 ** zfs.kext depends upon spl.kext, so start with that repository.

-It is tested primarily on Mac OS 10.8.4 and secondarily on 10.6.8, with the latest Macports.
+It is tested primarily on Mac OS X Mavericks.

-See https://github.com/zfs-osx/ and http://openzfsonosx.org/ for more information.
+See http://openzfsonosx.org/ for more information.
-Note MacZFS's wiki on kernel development and panic decoding.

 ```
 # git clone https://github.com/zfs-osx/zfs.git